cloudmesh/cloudmesh-openapi/README-Scikitlearn.md

   pytest -v --capture=no tests/Scikitlearn_tests/test_06b_sklearngeneratortest.py

-## Scikit-Learn generator with file read capabilities

-* Install Pandas,scikit-learn

-  pip install pandas

-  pip install scikit-learn

-* This Command will generate the .py file for the module in the Scikit learn.

-  cms openapi sklearnreadfile sklearn.linear_model.LinearRegression Linregnew

-* Generate the .yaml from the sklearn py file which supports upload functionality so that you can upload files

-  cms openapi generate --filename=./tests/generator/LinearRegression.py --all_functions --enable_upload

-* Start the Server from the .yaml file

-  cms openapi server start ./tests/generator/LinearRegression.yaml

-  Access the URL at http://localhost:8080/cloudmesh/ui/

-* Download the files from Scikit-learntestfiles

-   X_SAT, y_GPA

-* Use Upload functionality in Server to upload the files.

-* These files should land in ~/.cloudmesh/upload-file in your local

-* Now you can Fit and predict

-* Stop the Server

-  Replace the PID of the server in the below command to stop the server.

-  cms openapi server stop PID

 ## Pytests for Scikit learn tests.

 * Generate the .py for the Scikit learn module woth file reading capabilities